noahdavis05/NumericalComputationFormativeCWK1/blog.md

 ### Here is a screenshot of a plot of the prediction's error, over iterations.<br>
 ![Alt text](pic2.png)

 This shows the errors decreases logarithmically over iterations.
 And with more iterations seems to close in on the real value of pi.
+This plot was generated using matplotlib and my results from the code above.

 ## Interpretation
-The results from the improved algorithm were significantly better, yielding a highly accurate approximation of 𝜋
-.
-As shown in the plot, the error decreases logarithmically with each iteration, steadily converging towards the true value of 𝜋
-.
-With more iterations, the approximation becomes even more precise, confirming the stability of the revised formula.
+The improved algorithm gave much better results, providing a very accurate estimate of π.
+As shown in the graph, the error gets smaller with each iteration, and the estimate steadily gets closer to the true value of π.
+With more iterations, the estimate becomes even more accurate, showing that the new formula is stable.

-This dramatic improvement demonstrates that the new formula successfully eliminates the numerical instability that plagued the original approach.
-By avoiding the subtraction of nearly equal numbers, the new formulation not only preserves accuracy but also ensures that errors do not accumulate as they did before.
-As a result, the algorithm now converges efficiently, offering a robust and reliable method for approximating 𝜋
+This big improvement shows that the new formula avoids the problems that the original method had.
+By not subtracting numbers that are almost the same, the new method keeps the accuracy and prevents errors from building up over time.
+Because of this, the algorithm now converges more quickly and provides a reliable way to estimate π.
-.